 What will I see/experience on the Inca Trail?

 Aside from Machu Picchu, you will witness many extraordinary natural and ancient wonders along the trail.
-The hike will ascend and descend its way through lush cloud forest, subtropical jungle and alpine tundra.
-You will also glimpse spectacular glaciers and a few snow capped mountains (depending on the time of year).
+The hike will ascend and descend its way through the lush cloud forest, subtropical jungle and alpine tundra.
+You will also glimpse spectacular glaciers and a few snow-capped mountains (depending on the time of year).
 Birders will be delighted by the 400+ species native to the region.
-You’ll have the opportunity to photograph rare orchids, plenty of llama, and if you’re really lucky the spectacled bear.
-Regarding man-made sites, you’ll be pleasantly surprised by the ruins peppering the entire trail including Llactapata, Runkurakay and Sayacmarca.
+You’ll have the opportunity to photograph rare orchids, plenty of llamas, and, if you’re really lucky, the spectacled bear.
+Regarding man-made sites, you’ll be pleasantly surprised by the ruins peppering the entire trail, including Llactapata, Runkurakay and Sayacmarca.

 Other than the hike, what else is on Out Adventures’ itinerary?

 Our Peru: The Inca Trail & Machu Picchu adventure has changed over the years.
 In its current incarnation, you’ll begin in Lima with a dip into the capital’s famous food scene.
 If the group is up for it, we may even dive into the city’s lively gay district.

 After Lima, our tour flies to historic Cusco.
 This small city is often referred to as The Gateway to Machu Picchu.
 We’ll enjoy a guided city tour, including a visit to San Pedro Market.
 Outside of Cusco, we’ll witness local Andean culture in the Sacred Valley and Urubamba, including a visit to a local weaving women’s community where you can purchase authentic alpaca wares.